majikdev/precise-uv-export/README.md

 2. Open the `UV` drop-down menu.
 3. Press `Export Precise Layout`.

-By default, the exported image takes the size of the image in the UV Editor, or 16x16.<br>
+The exported image takes the size of the image in the editor, or 16x16.<br>
+Each island in the UV layout is coloured in a different shade of grey.

-If you do not wish to use that size, it can be changed during the export.
+*These settings can be changed during the exporting process.*